culshaw/ObfJS/README.md

 	// or
 	$('.email').ObfJS();

+## Roadmap

+This isn't the best all round solution as it will fail miserably on mobile.
+I'm thinking about how to tackle this, all ideas are welcome.

 ## Help!
 By all means fork this and improve it, together we can unite and rise up against the machines.